iw00t/REDBetter/README.md

 ## Configuration
-Run `redactedbetter` by running the script included when you cloned the repository:
+Run REDBetter by running the script included when you cloned the repository:

     $> ./redactedbetter